confidentjohn/spotify-smart-playlists/README.md

 ## 📂 Maintenance Notes

-- `init_db.py` sets up schema and constraints
+* `init_db.py` sets up schema and constraints
-- `sync_album_tracks.py` only syncs unsynced albums
+* `sync_album_tracks.py` only syncs albums missing tracks
+* `track_plays.py` is run every 10 minutes and logs history
-- Tracks not liked and not from albums are cleaned up
+* Tracks that are neither liked nor in a saved album are cleaned
-- `plays` are **not deleted**, even if the track is removed from library
+* Plays are **never deleted**, even if the track is removed from library

 ---

-Feel free to fork and extend.
-PRs welcome!
+Feel free to fork, extend, and contribute!